235u/proposals/BootstrapTheming/README.md

 # [URGENT] Pixel perfect HTML/CSS from Sketch file

-Are you asking for Mac-using freelancers only, by providing the sketch in a proprietary format; OS X having the market share of **17%** (desktop operating systems, worldwide, according to [StatCounter](https://gs.statcounter.com/os-market-share/desktop/worldwide))?
+Are you asking for Mac-using freelancers only, by providing the sketch in a proprietary format; OS X having the worldwide market share of **17%** (desktop operating systems, according to [StatCounter](https://gs.statcounter.com/os-market-share/desktop/worldwide)?

 So… [Here's](https://icons8.com/articles/how-to-open-sketch-file-on-windows/) the (first) question (already answered): how to open `.sketch` file on Windows?